easybuilders/easybuild-tutorial/docs/index.md

 * using a Linux command line interface
 * the (absolute) basics of compiling software from source

-Required software:
+EasyBuild requires:

-* OS: GNU/Linux (any distribution)
+* GNU/Linux (any distribution)
 * Python 2.7 or 3.5+
 * an environment modules tool (see the ``module`` command)

     * we recommend [Lmod](https://lmod.readthedocs.io), a modern environment modules tool implemented in Lua
     * for more information on the environment modules tools supported by EasyBuild, see [here](https://easybuild.readthedocs.io/en/latest/Installation.html#required-modules-tool)

+A [container image](../practical_information/#prepared-container-image) is available that can be run using either Docker or Singularity, which provides a prepared environment that can be used for the hands-on exercises in this tutorial.

 ## Practical information

 For the sake of this tutorial, you can:

-* use the `#tutorial` channel in the EasyBuild Slack for asking questions or getting help;
+* use the `#tutorial` channel in the [EasyBuild Slack](../getting_help) for asking questions or getting help;
-* use *AWS Cloud9* for the hands-on exercises;
+* use *AWS Cloud9* for the hands-on exercises (**only during the live tutorial on June 23rd 2020!**);
-* use the prepared container image through Docker or Singularity;

-Please see [this page](practical_information/README.md) for more details.

 ## Tutorial contents